 Workplace risk assessments are based on information to hand at the time of compilation.
 In some instances, it may be necessary to carry out a revised risk assessment if the working practices and/or guidelines have changed to such an extent that the circumstances require a new risk assessment.
 If an employee has a concern or question about a workplace risk assessment, they should discuss their concerns with their Head of Department or nominee or the RTCO.

-Postgraduate research students may continue to work on campus, subject to procedures in place for their department, institute or centre.
+Postgraduate research students may continue to work on campus, subject to departmental risk assessments and procedures in place for their department, institute or centre.

 Please read our document